pinapelz/Mirage/README.md

 - **Self-Host or Go Solo** – Use locally or host for group score tracking.
 Multi-user system.
 - **Presets** - Comes pre-loaded with tracking functionality for various rhythm games

+# Default Supported Games
+- DANCERUSH
+- DANCE aROUND
+- Project DIVA Arcade: Future Tone
+- MUSIC DIVER
+- Nostalgia
+- REFLEC BEAT

+> [!NOTE]
+> Basically stuff that isn't supported by [Tachi](https://github.com/zkrising/Tachi) (*yet?*), you should use it for all the other games it does support

 > ⚠️ **Warning:** Work in progress

 # Development